julienreszka/julienreszka/README.md

 ### ~You Ain't Gonna Need It~

-Mistakes happen but Failure is not an option
+Mistakes happen but Failure is not an option.
+Make sure that if there are defects, they either have a workaround and they are in secondary features

 ### ~Fail Fast~